Janne252/coh2-replay-enhancements/README.md

 1. Paste in `dofile("replay-enhancements\\init.scar")` and press enter
 1. Close the in-game console (same hotkey as the one used to open the in-game console)
 1. Unpause the game

-# Known issues
-- Us Forces vehicle with a crew creates an additional death event indicator for the crew on vehicle death

 # Primary test replay
 - [x] Infantry squad deaths